rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 The Visual Core gives the agent a 3D visual appearance.

-- Unlike other chatbots, VIRTUAL Agent comes with a rigged 3D character (MMD file format) with animation and facial expressions.
+- VIRTUAL Agent comes with a rigged 3D character (MMD file format) with animation and facial expressions.
 - With the output, dApps can utilise frontend frameworks such as ThreeJS MMD loader to display the 3D Characters.

 Contributions to this core enhance how the agent looks and moves, providing more immersive interactions.